gnewton/filago/README.md

 *`filago` checks every 100 milliseconds (modifiable by command line -d), so can miss open/closes smaller than this temporal granularity.*

 ## TODO
-- Allow turning off of DNS hostname lookups (can be slow/expensive) & some servers not on DNS
 - Unix and tcp socket info in /proc/net/[unix|tcp] read too often: need to change so not read so much...
-- JSON output